Tips for a Calm, Clutter-Free Holiday

 Establish new traditions

-I’m fortunate that my immediate family all lives here in Richmond.
+I’m fortunate that my immediate family lives here in Richmond.
 Now that my brothers and I are adults, our family has established new traditions.
 We all agreed that we don’t need a ton of gifts—that was fun as kids, but it created stress as adults.
 Now we plan a special experience for the following year, and go on nature walks together after Thanksgiving and Christmas dinners.
-Shifting out of physical gift giving has created balance throughout the entire holiday season—no shopping, no extra spending, no wrapping, no storing gifts.
+Shifting out of physical gift-giving has created balance throughout the entire holiday season—no shopping, no extra spending, no wrapping, no storing gifts.
 You can think outside the box and create new traditions that focus on calm rather than stress and expectations.

 Minimize consumption

-Instead of shopping, consider shifting the focus to your loved ones and amping up the self care.
+Instead of shopping, consider shifting the focus to your loved ones and amping up the self-care.
 Go for a nice brisk winter walk, try a new class, or take extra naps.
 By following the tips above, you will find you have more time to relax and soak in the season.